1. What are adalimumab biosimilars?

 Because Humira came off patent in the UK in October 2018.
 Several adalimumab biosimilars are now licensed for use.
 They have been thoroughly tested and gone through the same official regulatory processes for quality, safety and efficacy as the original Humira.
 Using adalimumab biosimilars will cost the NHS much less each year than it would for Humira.
-Currently, the NHS spends £400m annually on Humira.
+In 2018, the NHS spent £400m annually on Humira.
 Using adalimumab biosimilars could save the NHS around £150m a year.

 No. Biologic medicines like Humira are made from biological sources and are very complex molecules.
 Making an identical copy of a biologic is not possible, but biosimilars can be made.

 As at March 2022 in UK, they are Amgevita, Hyrimoz, Idacio, Imraldi and Yuflyma.